OnionUI/Onion/README.md

 <br>Simple30 team for their PSX core: https://retrogamecorps.com/2021/02/13/introducing-simple30-an-optimized-pocketgo-s30-firmware/#BIOS
 <br>Home screen icons: Detailed Outline Icons by khld939 on Flaticon (https://www.flaticon.com/premium-icon/credit-card_2470194?related_id=2470194&origin=pack)
 <br>All our amazing testers!

-Install Instructions:
-1. IMPORTANT: Update your Miyoo Mini to the 12262021 Update or newer.
-2. Format your microSD to FAT32.
-3. Unzip the contents of Onion to the root of your SD Card.
-4. Drag and drop your legally supplied ROMs to "/Roms/*system name*
-5. Drag and drop your legally acquired Retroarch BIOS set to "/BIOS" (Currently provided for testing purposes)

 Button Shortcuts:
 <br>Hotkey Enable - Menu Button